jorgeli/AmazonConnectEva/README.md

 # AmazonConnectEvaForRaaS

-Código para conectar LEX v2 con eva en el proyecto de RaaS con Amazon Connect
+Code to connect LEXv2 with eva in the RaaS project with Amazon Connect